A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 proxy group

 Your proxy group contains service accounts that are necessary to work with external data that is protected by access control.
 Every Workbench account has its own proxy group.
+In Workbench, a proxy group is a Google Group that contains a list of users' Google accounts and workspace service accounts.

 R